Jan. 23 - 26, 2019

 Tournament official and court supervisors will determine if above such rule will apply during play-in and playoff games.

-If needed, due to class conflicts of college staffing, the home team will provide the scorer's table with an official time/score keeper
+If needed, due to class conflicts of college staffing, the home team (team listed last) will provide the scorer's table with an official time/score keeper

 Technical foul will be assessed to head coach by officials if team roster is not at the scorer's table by half-time of the previous game.